corey-richardson/flask-projects/archery_predictor/README.md

 - Does shooting on a Sunday in the morning increase my average score per arrow?
 - Does my average score increase as time goes on?
 Am I improving?
 - Has my average score increase or decrease during the time period after making a change to my equipement?
+- By how much does my score drop when I increase the distance?
+- Does shooting in a competition - with added nerves - decrease my average score?

 ---